00imvj00/00imvj00/research/ddd.md

 # Domain Driven Design Notes

 1. Genuinely care about the problem.
-2. Learn and understand the problem domain.
+2. Learn and deeply understand the problem domain.